-A retro treat for today’s tea parties (or….breakfast)!
+A retro treat for today’s tea parties (or….breakfasts)!

 When I was a kid, my mom seemed to make this loaf primarily at Christmastime so I associate it with all sorts of happy, festive feelings.
 I recall she often used a combination of red and green maraschino cherries, so her loaves were extra-vibrant for the holiday season!
 This updated version is a semi-faithful recreation of my mom’s recipe, which is why I used regular maraschino cherries.
 I would, however, highly recommend using some of the great artisanal cocktail cherries that are available today as a slightly healthier alternative.
 The loaf has a nice dense texture that makes it very satisfying and while the slices are delicious ‘as is’, they’re even more fabulous when toasted and topped with a little butter.